 We have an excellent and expanding collection of graphic novels and comic books to tempt even the most reluctant reader.
-Not sure where to start?
-Ask Youth Services Librarian Angie for some personalized recommendations.

 Need some space?
 We have two study rooms in the teen area that can seat up to four students each.
 Great for group projects or for being productive on your own.

 Tucked away behind the staircase on the main floor, it’s easy to miss the Beloved Rocking Horse.
 This relic, a gift from the Cole family, once graced the floor of the iconic John Cole’s Book Shop in La Jolla.
 Older library patrons often recall riding on it as children.
 The independent book store, which opened in 1946 and closed in 2005, had a homey charm and its own paragraph in the “Frommer’s San Diego” travel guide.